Core Concepts

 The Policy Engine

 The Policy Engine is the governance kernel of Formael.
-Every intent must pass policy evaluation before any execution occurs.
-There are no exceptions and no bypass paths.
+Every intent must pass policy evaluation before any execution occurs - no exceptions, no bypass paths.

 Axis 1 - Identity